Neverlow512/OMEGA-T-Research/README.md

 **6. Observed Effectiveness & Operational Constraints**

++   *During testing periods, I observed high success rates using OMEGA-T under controlled conditions: typically over 90% for accounts targeted in European regions and around 80% for those in the US.
+This validates the viability of the orchestrated approach.
+Interestingly, I also noted variations in the subsequent lifespan or stability of the generated accounts, suggesting potential downstream detection or limitations imposed by the platform even after successful onboarding, though a deep analysis of these post-creation factors was outside OMEGA-T's primary scope.*
++   *While I cannot tell these for sure, security seems much more strict in the USA region.
+During some days, the success rate was under 30%.
+I didn't delve too deep into this as it was not one of my objectives.
+However, Tinder seems to have an interesting pattern of cycles where it improves security during some days of the week or times of the month*

 *   **Effectiveness:** I found OMEGA-T to be highly effective in automating the Tinder onboarding under controlled conditions, validating the orchestrated approach for an indefinite number of accounts, all running at the same time.
 (I consider this a major flaw, however, very hard to predict and defend against)
 *   **Constraints:**
     *   **UI Brittleness:** The primary operational challenge is the framework's sensitivity to Tinder UI updates breaking XPath locators.
 However, with basic path recognition adaptation, this can dynamically be overcome.